spilman6/courses/pages/computer-programming-cpp/structs-and-arrays.md

 - "Algorithms" - 4 credits
 - "Intermediate Programming" - 3 credits

-Then, print out the name and number of credits for each course in the array.
+Then, print out the name and number of credits for each course in the array using a loop.

 The output should look something like this: